Rajeev-SG/doc-bot-chrome/README.md

 4. Load in Chrome:
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode"
-   - Click "Load unpacked" and select the `dist` directory
+   - Click "Load unpacked" and select the `doc-bot-chrome` directory

 ## Usage

 1. Click the extension icon to open the side panel
 2. Navigate to any webpage you want to convert
-3. Click "Convert Page" to convert the current page to markdown
+3. Click "Convert" to convert the current page to markdown
-4. Edit the title or content if needed
+4. The converted content will be shown in preview mode
+5. Click "Edit" to make changes to the content
-5. Click "Save" to store the conversion
+6. Click "Save" to store the conversion
-6. Use the History tab to:
+7. Use the History tab to:
    - View past conversions
    - Create collections
    - Download conversions or collections
    - Delete entries
+8. Switch between tabs freely - unsaved conversions are preserved

 ## Permissions